validator/validator.github.io/README.md

    [3]: http://validator.w3.org/nu/
    [4]: http://validator.w3.org

-The Nu Markup Checker is also available as a portable standalone jar file called `vnu.jar`.

-The Nu Markup Checker source code is available from [a set of repositories hosted at github][5], as is the [latest vnu.jar release][6].
+The Nu Markup Checker source code is available from [a set of repositories hosted at github][5].

    [5]: https://github.com/validator/

+The easiest way to run your own copy of the Nu Markup Checker is to [get the latest vnu.jar release][6].
+The `vnu.jar` file provides a portable standalone version of the Nu Markup Checker.

    [6]: https://github.com/validator/validator.github.io/releases/latest

-In in the **Usage** section below are instructions on how to use `vnu.jar` to check the markup of documents.
+In the **Usage** section below are instructions on how to use `vnu.jar` to check the markup of documents.

 **Note:** In the instructions, replace _"~/vnu.jar"_ with the actual path to the `vnu.jar` file on your system.